Head Softball Coach

 Doane College ’99

 Kieff comes to Dakota Wesleyan with 20 years of softball coaching experience under his belt.
-Most recently, he was the head of the Sioux Falls Diamonds Fastpitch Softball Club, which he helped get started five years ago.
-The program started as one team when Kieff started it five years ago, and has grown to 12 teams spanning in ages from 9-and-under to 18-and-under.
-He is the head coach of the 14u Diamonds Gold team, which won its division at the USSSA South Dakota State Tournament in Sioux Falls in June.
+Most recently, he was the head of the Sioux Falls Diamonds Fastpitch Softball Club, which he helped get started six years ago.
+The program started as one team when Kieff started it, and has grown to 12 teams spanning in ages from 9-and-under to 18-and-under.
+He is the head coach of the 14u Diamonds Gold team, which won its division at the USSSA South Dakota State Tournament in Sioux Falls in 2012.

 Kieff’s ties around the state will be crucial in allowing him to recruit some of the best softball players in the area and the state to play softball at Dakota Wesleyan.
 Kieff also has ties to Mitchell as his wife, Mary, is a Mitchell native and his mother-in-law, Marjorie, graduated from the DWU nursing program, lives in Mitchell and is an avid Tiger fan.